open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 ### YouTube

 YouTube is one of the most popular sites on the internet.
 Their main website is built with custom elements to split up the different parts of their page in components.
-Additionally, they are using Polymer behaviors to work with attributes and properties.

 On older browsers, they load a plain old HTML site.